sjaubain/OSM-Parser/README.md

 ```bash
 sudo bash linux_launcher
 ```
-If you get errors, try to check if the correct version of JDK is used on your machine with `java -version`.
+If you get errors, try to check if you have a valid JDK installed on your machine with `java -version`.
 If two or more JDKs are installed you can choose which one you want to use with

 ```bash
 sudo update-alternatives --config java